castlecms/castle.cms/README.rst

   - service account
   - p12
 - enable Analytics API api for credentials
-- fill out email with email provided and p12 file in Castle API settings
+- fill out email with email provided and p12 file in Castle CMS API settings
 - use email for email you want to access and add it as an authorized user for the account in Google Analytics

 Cron jobs
 =========

-Castle uses many cron jobs that need to be setup.
+Castle CMS uses many cron jobs that need to be setup.

 Daily
 -----